Labels and taints

 Control plane nodes (masters) have a taint by default to ensure that normal workloads (apps, deployments, etc.) don’t end up on them.

-To confirm the control-plane node (dev-m-v1) already has the default taint run this command:
+To confirm the control-plane node (master-1) already has the default taint run this command:

 Taints: node-role.kubernetes.io/control-plane:NoSchedule